-This gentle short walk explores Corfe Common, a sandstone ridge south of the picturesque village of Corfe Castle.
+This moderate walk explores Corfe Common, a sandstone ridge south of the picturesque village of Corfe Castle.
 Look out for signs of the human activity that shaped this interesting archaeological landscape over thousands of years, and enjoy the wide range of wildlife which now makes its home here.

 Corfe Castle ticket office